laboroai/border/singularity/aarch64/README.md

   sudo mount -t davfs http://127.0.0.1:9843 /home/ska/border
   ```
-7. In the VM, cd /mnt/border/singularity/aarch64
+7. In the VM, `chmod 777 ~/border/border/examples/model`.
-8. `sh run.sh` (TODO: more specific description)
+8. In the VM, `cd /mnt/border/singularity/aarch64`.
+9. In the VM, `sh bulid.sh` to build a singularity image.
+10. In the VM, `sh run.sh` to launch a singularity container.
+11. In the container, `cargo run --example dqn_cartpole --features="tch"` to start training.